Central Asia Insurance

-Central Asia Insurance is known as "Asuransi Central Asia" or "ACA Asuransi", and is one of the five most important Indonesian insurance company, with 76 branch office and representative offices around Indonesia.
+Central Asia Insurance (Asuransi Central Asia) is an insurance company of Indonesia.
+It has 76 branch offices and representative offices around Indonesia.

-The ACA company was established in 1956 with the name "Oriental NV" .On 5 August 1958 it was renamed "PT.
+The ACA company was established in 1956 with the name Oriental NV.
+On 5 August 1958 it was renamed "PT.
 Asuransi Central Asia".

-The company has 1400+ employees, In December 2022, ACA's capital will reach IDR 6.92 trillion with a Solvency Achievement Ratio of 324.42%.
+The company has 1400+ employees.
+In December 2022, ACA's capital will reach IDR 6.92 trillion with a Solvency Achievement Ratio of 324.42%.
 This value far exceeds the government's requirement of only 120%.